gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] Naive construction of required and assumed unit definitions or importation of unitful.jl for Atom and AtomCollection
 - []

+### Known Bugs / Questions
+- [] is it numerically appropriate to calculate the x dimension force of lennard jones based on the literaly subtraction of two particles?
+It feels like combining both the direction AND the magnitude of the force in a single value and this may contribute to some of the *irregularities* in force calculations
+- [] bvh solver introduces a neighbor list that should be two times longer than it should be.
+How should this double counting be addressed? a sorting of redundant bodies? subselection by asking a unique_pairs list if it has a value of(i, j)? im not sure how it is addressed in literature.